 Not only will you be saving money by getting one of their coveted red Starbucks cups for free but you will also receive a $0.10 discount every time you use it.
 Then if that wasn’t enough of a saving, you’re also saving the planet from one more single-use coffee cup every time you use your free reusable cup.
 The Starbucks reusable red cup is made from 50% recycled plastic.

-Red Cup Day 2022 is happening in participating Vancouver Starbucks coffee shops on Thursday 17th November and all across Canada.
-I realise this is really tight from when this blog post drops, my apologies.
+Red Cup Day 2023 is suggested to be happening in participating Vancouver Starbucks coffee shops on Thursday 16th November and all across Canada.

 Arrive early to avoid disappointment as the offer ends when the store runs out.

 The annual Amicon Vancouver Christmas Tree Lighting ceremony is where the giant Christmas tree in šxʷƛ̓ənəq Xwtl’e7énk Square (Vancouver Art Gallery North Plaza) gets its lights switched on for the first time in the season.

 The Vancouver Christmas Tree Lighting ceremony has been an annual event since 2006 and is free!

 The Vancouver Christmas Tree Lighting ceremony starts at 6pm on Friday the 1st of December 2023 and includes an appearance of delightful and very believable Father Christmas and live musical performances covering classic Christmas hits.

 Not only is the Vancouver Christmas Tree Lighting ceremony free to attend but they also serve free hot chocolates at the event!

 4. Bright Nights at Stanley Park, Vancouver

 Bright Nights is the free Christmas lights display hosted within Stanley Park by Vancouver Board of Park and Recreation and BC Professional Fire Fighters’ Burn Fund since 1997.